 The NRC Commissioners establish the approach NRC staff will use to address an issue of agency importance.
 Examples include the Commission policy statement regarding NRC staff use of probabilistic risk analysis in the decision-making process and resident inspector staffing requirements at power reactor facilities.
 Commission decisions can have a significant impact on the conduct of inspection activities and inspectors should be familiar with the direction-setting and policymaking activities of the Commission.

 COMPETENCY AREA: REGULATORY FRAMEWORK

 LEVEL OF EFFORT: 4 hours

-REFERENCES: NRC external Web site
+REFERENCES: NRC Commission external Web site.

 EVALUATION CRITERIA:

 At the completion of this activity, you should be able to do the following: